 - Develop and increase the utilization of positive stress management skills

 - Reinforce and improve classroom compliance and academic outcomes

-- Enhance and improve social skills
+- Strengthen and enhance social skills

 Our SYDL includes eight schools in Northern Manhattan.
 It consists of a Boys and Girls Basketball League and a Co-Ed Baseball League.
 The schools participate in weekly games, typically held during the last period of the day on Fridays.
 To ensure we meet our program goal:

 - We invite teachers to complete a student recommendation form to advise coaches which students could most benefit from participation in our league.
 To prevent the stigmatization of the targeted population, we welcome non-referred students as well

 - Classroom teachers are asked to complete a brief survey on the players level of classroom compliance and behavior during the season

 - Teachers may also be asked to complete a brief mental health symptoms checklist to determine if a player is in need of further support

 - Each player is engaged in goal setting and goal attainment.
 Players review their teacher’s survey with the coach, identify 2-3 areas needing improvement or personal goals and measurable steps to obtain those goals.
 The card is signed by the player, parent, and teacher

 - Participation in the games serve as an incentive for players to reach their goals